 If you need help with issues regarding text messages, be sure to check your connectivity.
 For iMessage, make sure you’re connected to the Internet through Wi-Fi.
-If it’s your text messages that won’t send, make sure you have cellular service as evidenced by the vertical bars in the top right corner of your iPhone.
+If your text messages won’t send, make sure you have cellular service as evidenced by the vertical bars in the top right corner of your iPhone.

-If you’re still having issues, try a hard reset of your iPhone by holding down the Power and the lower volume buttons simultaneously until the Apple logo appears.
+If you’re still having issues, try a hard reset of your iPhone by simultaneously holding down the Power and the lower volume buttons until the Apple logo appears.

 Wi-Fi won’t connect

 If you’re having trouble connecting to Wi-Fi, try toggling it off and back on again.
 If that didn’t do the trick, try turning on Airplane Mode for 30 seconds, turning it off, and connecting to Wi-Fi again.

 Still having issues?
 Try a hard reset of your iPhone as mentioned above.

 To take a look at which apps are draining your iPhone battery, go to Settings and then Battery.
 Scroll down the Battery page and your apps with the highest battery usage will be listed at the top.

 In addition to checking your apps, be sure to disable Background App Refresh.
 This can be done by navigating to Settings, General, then Background App Refresh.
 You can either disable it from this page entirely or only for a certain app.